 There are a variety of visa types among the international students, but they all have some basic academic requirements.
 This information should be helpful to academic advisors, especially in the CLA (graduate information is included).

 - Hiring international students -- campus employer information (pdf)

 International students can work ON CAMPUS as long as they do not exceed 20 hours per week.
 This cannot be averaged so EVERY week must stay under 20 hours.
 If a student has more than one campus job, they must stay below 20 hours in ALL jobs (not each job).

 Most international students are NOT eligible for a social security number until they are hired on campus.
 If you hire an international student, this handout tells you what information is required.
 You as the employer must confirm the employment with the OIE before a letter can be issued to help the student apply for a SSN.

 It is your responsibility as an employer to explain the student payroll process and the completion of time sheets to your student employees.

 - Helping guests (paid) secure ITIN/SSN for payments

 Guest lecturers/speakers do not qualify for a SSN on the basis of their activities, so they must apply for the ITIN.
 See the link for more information.
-This is a "by mail" process so it can take weeks to complete; consult accounting as to whether payment can be made to your guest prior to the receipt of the ITIN.
+This is a "by mail" process so it can take weeks to complete; consult Payroll as to whether payment can be made to your guest prior to the receipt of the ITIN.